lolhackerman/full-stack-project/README.md

 ### 3. Access the App

 1. Open `http://localhost:5173`
-2. Enter an access code (any code works - creates a new session)
+2. Select 'Create New Workspace' to recieve a new code
+3. Select Access 'workspace'
 3. Upload your documents
 4. Paste a job description
 5. Get your cover letter!